 These days, with an overabundance of ‘data’, technical explanations of reasons for and against, the voter is often left in the dark, because of the sheer volume of information, which is often buried beneath layers of spin, and also by the use of grandfather clauses, and other drafting tricks.
 So the law can change, unannounced.
 Or it can be restricted, as “commercial in confidence”, or maybe because it deals with “operational matters”.

 Of course that is the stock in trade of most neoliberal governments, because the compact between the governors, and the governed, is fractured.
-The promise that they will govern for all is now honoured more in the breach, than in the observance.
+Their promises are empty, they no longer govern for all, and they refuse to be held accountable.
 They no longer serve at our discretion.
 They have moved beyond asking for our permission.

 Getting a good go, if you have mates